nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Outcome:
 1. The *Status Box* will show a success message.
-2. All contacts tagged with `teacher` are removed from the *Contact List* if none of them are involved in appointments.
+2. All contacts tagged with 'teacher' are removed from the *Contact List* if none of them are involved in appointments.
    Otherwise, an error message will be shown.
 ![clear_2](images/clear_2.png)